shopware/docs/guides/plugins/plugins/storefront/add-dynamic-content-via-ajax-calls.md

 ## Preparing the Plugin

-Now we have to add a `plugin` to display the timestamp we get from our controller.
+Now we have to add a `Storefront Javascript plugin` to display the timestamp we get from our controller.

-Again this builds upon the [adding custom Javascript](./add-custom-javascript.md), so if you don't already now what storefront `plugins` are go ahead and read that.
+Again this builds upon the [adding custom Javascript](./add-custom-javascript.md), so if you don't already know what storefront `plugins` are, go ahead and read that.

 ```javascript
 import HttpClient from 'src/service/http-client.service';
 import Plugin from 'src/plugin-system/plugin.class';

 export default class AjaxPlugin extends Plugin {
     init() {